Ragha02/Ragha02/README.md

 ---

 Building at the intersection of agentic AI and full-stack engineering.
-Currently deep in autonomous AI systems while picking up Spring and TypeScript along the way.
+Currently deep in autonomous AI systems while picking up Data Engineering , and cloud ops

 ---